 To implement advertising ID in your apps, you can use the Advertising ID API.

-The Google Play Developer Program Policy requires that all updates and new apps uploaded to the Play Store use the advertising ID (when available on a device) in place of any other device identifiers for any advertising purposes.
+The Google Play Developer Program Policy requires that all updates and new apps uploaded to Google Play use the advertising ID (when available on a device) in place of any other device identifiers for any advertising purposes.
 You're responsible for ensuring your apps are in compliance with policies regarding its usage, as well as all Play policies.

 Apps using a persistent ID other than the advertising ID may receive a policy violation warning via the publisher site or the email address used to register the account.
 If you receive a warning, you should ensure that any published APKs comply with the advertising ID related guidance in the Developer Program Policy.
 If you are using a third-party ad SDK, please contact the SDK maker to obtain a new version that complies with this new policy.